bryanmylee/godot-multiplayer/README.md

 When a client reconnects to the matchmaking server, the matchmaking server will look up its database of player information to check their current status.
 If the player is within a validity window, the matchmaking server will send a message to the client indicating that re-joining the match is allowed with the game server information.

 The client can respond to this message by ignoring or accepting the re-join offer and re-initiate an RTC connection to the game server.

-## WebRTC

-We use WebRTC for its ability to provide low-latency, real-time, and secure communication between peers across all platforms.
-Most notably, WebRTC is the only such protocol that is available on the web.

-This describes the implementation details of how the game server and game clients coordinate the creation and initialization of the WebRTC mesh network.

 # Variables